alexbaptista/azuredevops-iac-template-pipeline/README.md

 **Why I haven't adopted tasks ?**

-> According this article (wrote by a Microsoft's Enginner, be adviced that is an Author vision, not represent the company's vision), there's an alternative way to management pipeline `without dependency from TASKS`, and keeping easier the lifecycle:
+> According this article (wrote by a Microsoft's Engineer, be advised that is an Author vision, not represent the company's vision), there's an alternative way to management pipeline `without dependency from TASKS`, and keeping easier the lifecycle:
 >
 > https://julie.io/writing/terraform-on-azure-pipelines-best-practices#tip-4---authenticate-with-service-principal-credentials-stored-in-azure-key-vault

 **Why I didn't applied "release" feature from Azure DevOps ?**

-> This is a Great feature that provides a mechanism `to promote artifacts between stages`, but in this case, when we're handling with Terraform files (like terraform plan files) `isn't handleable` like a software package (like NodeJS, Java e etc), and is required to generate "the plan" for each environment, and the we got a high risk that this artifact to turn stale, because there's other conditions (like manual action in Cloud) that impact the Terraform Plan.
+> This is a Great feature that provides a mechanism `to promote artifacts between stages`, but in this case, when we're handling with Terraform files (like terraform plan files) `isn't manipulable` like a software package (like NodeJS, Java e etc), and is required to generate "the plan" for each environment, and the we got a high risk that this artifact to turn stale, because there's other conditions (like manual action in Cloud) that impact the Terraform Plan.
 And the Terraform is near to GitOps Philosophy and in my vision is better to use `Git as source of truth` and generate plan and apply in runtime execution and to use the environment feature from Azure DevOps with the "Approve stage" turn on.

 **Why do not use Atlantis ?**